Korosciatyn massacre: Massacre

+Aftermath

-The majority of those murdered were buried in a mass grave on March 2, 1944, in the local cemetery, during a service led by Latin Rite Polish priest reverend Fr.
+The majority of those murdered were buried in a mass grave on March 2, 1944, in the local cemetery, during a service led by Latin Church Polish priest reverend Fr.
 Mieczyslaw Krzeminski.
 The majority of survivors left Korosciatyn for Monasterzyska, and in 1945 the majority were transported by Soviet authorities to the Polish so-called Recovered Territories (former eastern German provinces), mostly to the area of Strzelin and Legnica.
 In the meantime, ruins of Korosciatyn became houses of a large group of Lemkos, resettled from the area of Krynica, who renamed the village after their old village in Lesser Poland's mountainous regions from which they themselves had been expelled by Polish communist units during Operation Vistula.

 The area of Korosciatyn was witness to several other massacres.
 Two weeks after the tragedy, the Ukrainians murdered 39 Poles from the village of Bobulince near Podhajce, including parish priest, reverend Jozef Suszczynski.
 After the Red Army entered the Buczacz County, the murders continued, with February 1945 being the most tragic month: